 Plain black means that there is no large logo printed on it.
 Fleece can be any suitable material for a tracksuit.

-Pupils can have their surnames printed in white on the back of the sports top, and/or rugby top.
+Pupils can have their surnames printed in white on the back of the sports top, and/or rugby top and/or back top.
 Only their official surname will be allowed.
 No nicknames or first names.

 All students should have a pencil case containing the following: